Impairment of memory is one of the most common effects of a brain injury and can cause serious problems with day-to-day living.

 Most people with memory problems find it useful to combine several aids and strategies.
 A combination of two or three strategies can cover the areas where there would otherwise be problems and provide a safety net for things that must be remembered.

 Here are examples of the components of two such ‘combination systems’ you can try:

 Memory is very important in giving us a sense of our own identity.
 Memory problems often have major emotional effects, including feelings of loss and anger and increased levels of depression and anxiety.
 Some approaches to dealing with this are as follows:

 Finding a strategy that suits you can be a case of trial and error, and it is important to take things slowly.
 You should always speak to your doctor before changing your routine, and you might like to seek a referral to a specialist such as a neuropsychologist or occupational therapist for personalised professional support.

-This information is adapted from Headway's factsheet Coping with memory problems - practical strategies, which you can download below or from our information library.
+This information is adapted from Headway's booklet Memory problems after brain injury, which you can download below or from our information library.
 Much of the information contained here is included in the book Coping with memory problems, and is used with kind permission from Pearson Assessment.
 You can purchase this book in the Headway shop.

 Friends of Headway Individual membership Join/Renew